 GAME 140 Introduction to Game Design (3 sem. hrs.)
 An intelligent, playful course in which students will apply the history, theory and practice of game design to the creation of games.
 While the material of this course is relevant to video game design, students will primarily focus on board and card games.
 Cross-listed: MCOM 140 Prerequisite(s): None.
+GAME 160 Introduction to the Video Game Industry (3 sem. hrs.)
+An overview of the business aspects of making and marketing video games.
+Students will investigate a wide variety of issues, processes, and forces in the games industry, including marketing, budgeting, contracting, and laws pertinent to game production.
+Student research of contemporary and historical business models for making games will be particularly important, as will be the critical, faith-based evaluation of current labour practices and other business-related ethical issues facing the games industry.
+Prerequisite(s): None.

 GAME 231 Foundations of Animation (3 sem. hrs.)
 An introduction to the foundational principles and practices of animation.
 While students will focus on 2D animation in frequent practical exercises, their acquired skills and theory will be foundational for doing 3D animation.
 This course is a prerequisite for any subsequent animation courses.
-Cross-listed: ART 231 Prerequisite(s): ART 181 or 182; ART 211 or 212; ART 250.
+Cross-listed: ART 231 Prerequisite(s): ART 181 or 182 or 250.